 It’s only possible to deliver a great experience if the relationships between your internal stakeholders are productive, collaborative, and work in harmony.
 And that requires service delivery management.

-Dimitri: Ultimately, focusing on engagement and service delivery will improve your ability to forecast and predict.
+Ultimately, focusing on engagement and service delivery will improve your ability to forecast and predict.
 By managing the service delivery between all stakeholders, you can build a big picture and understand how they are engaging with each other, you can compare business area results and see where things go wrong.
-For example, HR can demonstrate the different ways they are working with manager x, y and z, and show the associated outcomes.
-They can compare outcomes and processes, share best practice, and adjust internal practices to suit different manager needs in order to get good results across the board.
+For example, HR can demonstrate the different ways they are working with manager x, y, and z, and show the associated outcomes.
+They can compare results and processes, share best practices and adjust internal practices to suit different manager needs in order to get good performances across the board.

 When organizations get to this place, they are removing themselves from the one-size-fits-all approach.
-Yes, they may well be working with managers in three, four or even five different complex ways, but they are optimized for each area, managers like it, and overall they achieve better outcomes.
-Ultimately you get to what all service delivery gets to, which is customer satisfaction.
+Ultimately you get to what all service delivery aims for, which is customer satisfaction.
 This is the only metric in service management – how satisfied your internal customer is.

 Besides, the standard reports that many focus on – like time-to-fill and cost-per hire – are not actually reports that help you do business better.
 They are reports designed to satisfy other departments.
 Cost-per-hire is a CFO report.
 Time-to-fill doesn’t say anything about recruiting.
-They are both macro economic indicators, and only tell you how easy or difficult it is to hire.
-[Tweet this] During the 2008 crisis everybody’s time-to-fill and cost-per-hire went down, and since then, as the economy has slowly improved, those people’s cost-per-hire and time-to-fill have gone up.
+They are both macroeconomic indicators and only tell you how easy or difficult it is to hire.
+[Tweet this]

-I do understand why many view onboarding as a tedious core HR process.
-It’s usually a paperwork heavy, compliance driven process.
+Many view onboarding as a tedious core HR process – it’s usually a paperwork-heavy, compliance-driven process.
 Furthermore, it sits at the interface between TA and TM, and thus can easily be mistaken as a core process rather than a strategic one.
 However, it’s definitely strategic, as onboarding takes place at a sensitive period of a candidate’s life; it’s an exciting yet nervous time, with many doubts floating around.
 And those first experiences with an organization as an employee have the potential to impact how long a new hire stays, their perceptions, how quickly they become integrated and feel comfortable, etc. And so it’s important to approach onboarding from a strategic standpoint.
-With a well-structured process, an organization can squash any doubts, preserve that initial excitement and enthusiasm, positively shape the candidate’s organizational perceptions, and ultimately get them up to speed and engaged quicker.
+With a well-structured process, an organization can squash any doubts, preserve that initial excitement and enthusiasm, positively shape the candidate’s organizational perceptions and ultimately get them up to speed and engaged quicker.